-Our ambition is to introduce to Suffolk new ways of tackling entrenched homelessness and unemployment by enabling and empowering people to help themselves through meaningful activity that will benefit both themselves and others.
+Our ambition is to introduce new ways of tackling entrenched homelessness, loneliness, isolation and unemployment.
+We do this by enabling and empowering people to help themselves through meaningful activity that will benefit both themselves and others.